wgzgithub/VeTra/README.md

 <br>R package:   princurve

 The script wokrs on python but it depends on a R package "princurve".
-You should install R 3.6(or higher version) and install "princurve" for your system.
+Users should install R 3.6(or higher version) and install "princurve" for your system.

 # Usage
 ```